 Attention to detail.
-You could be in the greatest building in the world or in the greatest location in the world but if there is no attention to detail in the architecture and in the interiors… that is luxury for me, value is a different word.
-For example, this apartment is a luxurious apartment: it has Bang & Olufsen speakers that drag form the ceiling and follow you around, so that the sound it is always perfect no matter where you are sitting.
+You could be in the greatest building in the world or in the greatest location in the world but if there is no attention to detail in the architecture and in the interiors… that is luxury for me, the value is a different word.
+For example, this apartment is a luxurious apartment: it has Bang & Olufsen speakers that drag from the ceiling and follow you around so that the sound it is always perfect no matter where you are sitting.
 It also has the individual wall paneling everywhere, the ceiling molding… it’s crazy!

 - What would be the most expensive property you have ever sold?
 And what is the least expensive?

-The most expensive single home that I have ever sold was $32 million, but again, in this business it is about volume.
+The most expensive single home that I have ever sold was $32 million, but again, in this business, it is about volume.
 If I just run around all day long with clients looking for $20 to $50 million properties, that would just be terrible.
 I prefer being really busy and doing more trades.
 So I have buildings that we sell out all of the units for $450-$600 million.
 And that’s how I view it in terms of my largest sales.

 The least expensive was one of my first sales ever: a studio-apartment at 10th Hanover square (Financial district) which I sold for $375 thousand.
 I remember I had to paint it personally as I had to get the deal done and the client refused to do it.
 So I was like “screw it, I’m painting it myself!”
 Sometimes people are so penny wise and pound foolish, it drives me crazy!

-Primarily we have many listings in New York, but also in The Hamptons, Los Angeles, Miami etc. We we work with everybody and I think that at the end of the day, if you are an international investor or a property purchaser, you want to work with someone who is knowledgeable about every market.
-So my biggest clients are not the clients that I do New York with.
+Primarily we have many listings in New York, but also in The Hamptons, Los Angeles, Miami etc. We work with everybody and I think that at the end of the day if you are an international investor or a property purchaser, you want to work with someone who is knowledgeable about every market.
+So my biggest clients are not the clients that I do in New York with.
 They have properties in New York, that’s how I met them, but then I’m also flying down to Miami, Dallas, Chicago and then Los Angeles to help them throughout the process of buying or selling.
 So I am a USA property investment advisor with headquarters in New York, that’s the way to really look at it.